Kelvinskell/CloudApp/README.md

 - The Frontend accepts user credentials and supplies them to a RESTful **API Gateway**
 - The API Gateway invokes an **Express Step Function.**
 - The frontend also exposes an _Admin_ dashboard for viewing statistics and performimg administrative actions.
-  - The admin page contains other implementations such as user creation dashboard, instance configuration dashboard, application usage statistics dashboard and Stop-instance button.
+  - The admin page contains other implementations such as users dashboard, instance configuration dashboard, application usage statistics dashboard and Stop-instance button.
      - The instance-configuration dashboard is used to define configuration details for EC2 Instances.
        - Instructions are sent to a "config" **SQS Queue** from where they are read from a **Lambda Function** in the Logic tier and persisted in the config database.
+    - The users dashboard is used to view number of active users, to create new users who can authenticate and access the application or delete users from the database.
+       - The underlying _user-service_ in the Logic Tier is hwat helps to achieve this.
+    - The application usage statistics dashboard interacts with the _view-stats_ service in the Logic Tier.

 This layer can only access the Logic tier but not the Data tier.